fametrano/bbt/regtest-lab/README.md

   mpXZvfkgYhpH2JR7bSrVMjxji3KnJi2s8s
   ```

-* use this new address (not the `mpXZvfkgYhpH2JR7bSrVMjxji3KnJi2s8s` above!) to sign a message (e.g. _"Hello, world!"_).
+* use this new address (not the `mpXZvfkgYhpH2JR7bSrVMjxji3KnJi2s8s` above!) to sign a message (e.g. `Hello, world!`).
 Note that `bitcoin-cli` uses the address to retrieve in background the corresponding private key actually used to sign:

   ```shell
   $ bitcoin-cli -regtest signmessage your_signing_address "Hello, world!"